moka-rs/cache-trace/README.md

 See the [README](./arc/README.md) in the `arc` directory for more information including the conditions of use and redistribution.

 ## Usage

 ### Decompressing Trace Files

-Trace files may be compressed by us and you might need to decompress them before using.
-See the following table for the compression format and the command to decompress.
+Trace files may be compressed.
+See the following table for the command to decompress.

 | File Extension | File Type | Command to Decompress |